What Is SAP?

-First, the system programmers were certainly used as a assembler.
-Experiments with support for hardware in high-level programming languages done in the late 60’s led to the emergence of languages like BLISS and BCPL, but C, which has helped the growth of Unix, become widespread in the 1980s.
-Recently found some use for Embedded C + + , for example, in the I / O drivers in Mac OS X system.
+First, the system programmers were certainly used as an assembler.
+Experiments with support for hardware in high-level programming languages done in the late ’60s led to the emergence of languages like BLISS and BCPL, but C, which has helped the growth of Unix, become widespread in the 1980s.
+Recently found some use for Embedded C + +, for example, in the I / O drivers in the Mac OS X system.

-Examples of software developed as a result of system programming is to implement major parts of the operating system, servers and applications for networking.
+Examples of software developed as a result of system programming are to implement major parts of the operating system, servers, and applications for networking.
 For example, the development of virtual memory or drivers for the operating system.

 - How Cloud Computing Is Changing The Labor Market - March 25, 2015

 - Adopting Infrastructure as a Service Can be a Good Deal - March 17, 2015

 - Will Virtualize?
 Take These Six Points Into Consideration - March 12, 2015